DarioCattelan/DarioCattelan.github.io/content/Lore/Creatures/Non-axiomatics/Spirits.md

 Chiri are manifested spirits of places and locations.
 Confusingly, Chiri almost always manifest as intelligent [[axiomatic mortals]] of the region.
 Chiri are more difficult to manifest than Leshi or Zuhachi, often requiring a shrine or temple.
 Corporealized Chiri are typically quite powerful, and have near omniscient knowledge of that which happens within their manifestation.

 ## Kami
 Kami are manifested spirits of concepts and abstract ideas, such as the wind, or Autumn.
-These kinds of spirits are extremely rare and no record exists of a kami ever corporealizing.
-Kami are theoretically the most powerful form of spirit, as even during their brief incorporeal manifestations they can exert great magical influence on the world.
+These kinds of spirits are extremely rare and no record exists of a kami corporealizing since the [[Age of Spirits]].
+Kami are the most powerful form of spirit, and even brief incorporeal manifestations can exert great magical influence on the world.
+Kami are almost always subclassified as Great Spirits.

 ## Subclassifications

 ### Akumi (Devils)

-Akumi (commonly referred to as Devils) are a subclassification of pact-seeking spirits.
+Akumi (or Devils in [[Common]]) are a subclassification of pact-seeking spirits.
 The exact taxonomy of Devils is somewhat arbitrary but a spirit is generally considered a Devil if it meets the following criteria:

 1. It is pact-seeking
 2. It can manifest at will